 Varric and Aveline switch off here in Dragon Age II, Aveline during most of the game and Varric near the end.
 Nobody else is remotely well-adjusted.

 In World of Warcraft Jaina Proudmoore has to take this role for the vast majority of Alliance/Horde interactions, since she's apparently the only one to have truly grasped the concept that when your quarrel with one group comes down to history and cultural differences less extensive than exist within your own faction, while your opposition to the other is based on them wanting to wipe out all life, stop fighting the first group for five minutes.

-Venus Jones of Space Colony, one of the few crew members without serious mental issues.
+Venus Jones of Space Colony, is one of the few crew members without serious mental issues.

 Vindictus has Shayla as the closest thing to a sane person (the player character doesn't really count).
 She's essentially the only one who fully realizes and admits what is actually going on with the Fomor Wars, and how thorougly messed up the situation is.
 All of the other NPCs are far too obsessed with politics and religion (the Royal Guard and Crimson Blade Mercenaries particularly), behind-the-scenes conspiracies ( Brynn and Nyle), and/or personal issues (Kirstie especially, but just about everyone else as well); when they're not simply drunk (Fergus).
 That doesn't stop her from profiteering and otherwise using the situation to her advantage, however; making her a clear Type 3.